 When considering divorce, it’s important to first understand your finances.

 Look through your records and make a list of every asset and debt you know of that is part of your estate.
-Once you understand your financial situation as best you can consult with an attorney.
-Be completely honest, and ask every question you have.
-Some find it helpful to prepare a list of questions before the consultation to ensure they cover every concern.
+Understanding your financial situation as best you can before consulting with an attorney can be very helpful.
+It can also be very helpful to prepare a list of questions before the consultation to ensure you cover every question and concern you have.

 Choosing an Attorney